pm2-hive/pm2-hive.github.io/docs/features/deployment.md

       "ref"  : "origin/master",
       "repo" : "git@github.com:repo.git",
       "path" : "/var/www/production",
-      "post-deploy" : "pm2 startOrRestart ecosystem.json --env production",
-      "pre-deploy-local" : "echo 'This is a local executed command'" }
+      "pre-setup" : "echo 'commands or local script path to be run on the host before the setup process starts'", "post-setup": "echo 'commands or a script path to be run on the host after cloning the repo'", "post-deploy" : "pm2 startOrRestart ecosystem.json --env production", "pre-deploy-local" : "echo 'This is a local executed command'" }